-Wise Way Let the presiding brother before passing the box round, rise to his feet, and invite the brethren, in a dignified and loving way, to unite their free-will offerings for the service of the truth.

-Reason for the Latter Imparts grace and profit to an important act of service.
+Let the presiding brother, before passing the box round, rise, and invite the brethren. in a dignified and loving way, to unite their free-will offerings for the service of the Truth.
+This imparts grace and profit to an important act of service.

-XV.
-WHO TO APPOINT AS PRESIDING BRETHREN --
+xv.
+WHO TO APPOINT AS PRESIDING BRETHREN